 - Heart attack

-Long-term effects of peer pressure and drug use may include:
+Long-term effects of addiction may include:

 - Decision-making ability